 very different from the rates seen in people who were treated with medicine for

-study showed that lateral internal sphincterotomy was better than nitroglycerin
+study showed that internal anal sphincterotomy was better than nitroglycerin

 cream at healing chronic anal fissures.
 And there was no difference in

 long-term continence between the people who used nitroglycerin cream and the

 whether to have this surgery, it is important that you consider the chance of

 the risk of incontinence is too great to justify doing internal anal

 sphincterotomy.
 This may be true for women who develop a fissure while giving